Alexiouss/GAN_model_for_image_reconstruction/README.md

 By implementing this project, I was able to develop my skills in 3D modeling, lighting, and shading.
 It also gave me a deeper understanding of how to optimize graphics for real-time applications.
 Overall, this project was a great learning experience and helped me to build a strong foundation in computer graphics.
+Before running, extract the external zip in the same folder as the rest of the files.